Monthly Board report July 2015

 Road Use: The driver of the on- coming car pleaded not guilty (I think the charge was careless driving).
 He couldn’t remember the crash and could not believe that he had caused it.
 He thought of himself as a safe driver who was very familiar with the stretch of road.

 The Vehicle: My dad loved old cars (unlike his dad who after a working life in the Vauxhall factory in Luton was able to upgrade his car every year).
-The car he was driving (I think a Rover) didn’t have any driver safety features like air bags.
+The old Rover he was driving didn’t have any driver safety features like air bags.

 Speed: The other driver made a mistake misjudging a simple over taking move in a passing lane.
 Unfortunately his speed gave him no time to react when he found himself on the wrong side of the road.